-Sweet and spiced ginger cookies are amazing paired with a cup of tea, and these Cardamom Ghee Molasses Cookies are my go-to year-round.
+These Cardamom Ghee Molasses Cookies are my go-to treat year-round.
 They are soft, chewy, and have just a little crackle crunch on the exterior.
-They're spiced with cinnamon, cardamom, and ginger and have that perfect chewy molasses cookie texture.
+They’re spiced with cinnamon, cardamom, and ginger and have that perfect chewy molasses cookie texture.
+Pair them with a hot cup of tea for maximum enjoyment.

 Why this Recipe Works